Analysis of Key Voter Law Cases

 The majority ruling states that these requirements rely on information taken in the 1960s and that this ruling allows Congress to update the formula by way of legislation.

-Critics of the ruling argue that it has made it very difficult for African Americans and other minority groups to vote.
-After this ruling, studies show that almost 1700 polling stations in 13 states have been shut down, mainly in Latino and Black communities.
+Critics of the ruling argue that it has made it more difficult for African Americans and other minority groups to vote than white men.
+After this ruling, studies show that almost 1700 polling places in 13 states have been shut down, mainly in Latino and Black communities.

 Voter Registration Cases